LP2X0X/PROGRAMMING/Web Dev/1 - HTML/Basic/Terms/Elements.md

+---
+tags: html, term, fundamental
+---

-- A complete structure consisting of an opening tag, content, and a closing tag.
+- An element is a complete structure consisting of an opening tag, content, and a closing tag.